ltetrel/binderhub/doc/customizing.rst

    <https://github.com/SIMEXP/Repo2Data#github-repo-url-as-input>`_ into ``repo2data-volume``

-Having the dataset available prior to the user pod running, this approach does not prolong the time for spawning a user session and keeps the Docker images clean.
+Having the dataset available prior to the user pod running, this approach does not prolong the time for spawning a user session and keeps the Docker images lean.

 .. note::

-    Commits pushed to the user's git repository will also trigger ``init_container_build`` commands.
+    Commits pushed to the user's git repository will trigger ``init_container_build`` commands.